-Adjusted EBITDA loss increased by 19% for the quarter and 4% on a TFQ-basis.
-The delta in Non-IFRS Adjusted EBITDA between Q2 2022 and Q2 2021 can be attributed to reduced margin due to reduced revenue, due to increased salary expenses for employees due to increasing wage pressures and the return of travel and marketing expenses as Q2 2022 saw the return of customer meetings, conferences and in-person investor meetings.
+Adjusted EBITDA loss increased by 32% for the quarter and increased 22% on a TFQ-basis.
+The delta in Non-IFRS Adjusted EBITDA between Q1 2023 and Q1 2022 can be attributed to a decrease in revenue and inclusion of operating expenses from eSite.